 About the Programme

-The programme will be supported by two mentors, as well as Dance4’s experienced team, who will encourage the producers to think beyond what the know, to seek out innovative new approaches and explore new models for the delivery of such projects.
+The programme is supported by mentors, as well as Dance4’s experienced team, who are encouraging the producers to think beyond what they know, to seek out innovative new approaches and explore new models for the delivery of such projects.

-The following organisations are in partnership with Re-Framing Dance:
+The following producers and organisations are involved in Re-Framing Dance: